genericmoniker/mirror/README.md

 Then run agenda.py, which will launch your default browser so that you can authorize the mirror application for read-only access to your Google Calendars.
-This will save google_calendar_creds.json into the `instance` directory, which will allow the mirror access.
-You can do this on a desktop machine and copy google_calendar_creds.json to your Pi if that's easier.
+This will save google_token.pickle into the `instance` directory, which will allow the mirror access.
+You can do this on a desktop machine and copy google_token.pickle to your Pi if that's easier.

 The agenda shows events for today, and "all-day" events for the next few days.